vuejs-translations/docs-cs/src/guide/scaling-up/testing.md

 #### Visibility in headless mode {#visibility-in-headless-mode}

-When end-to-end (E2E) tests are run in continuous integration / deployment pipelines, they are often run in headless browsers (i.e., no visible browser is opened for the user to watch).
+When end-to-end (E2E) tests are run in continuous integration / deployment pipelines, they are often run in headless browsers (tj., no visible browser is opened for the user to watch).
 A critical feature of modern E2E testing frameworks is the ability to see snapshots and/or videos of the application during testing, providing some insight into why errors are happening.
 Historically, it was tedious to maintain these integrations.

 ### Recommendation {#recommendation-2}